ARISE® Comprehensive Care

 Once the family is well on their way into early recovery, the CAI begins addressing more permanent strategies for health and wellness.
 This includes helping the PoC and the entire family in addressing their complete bio-psycho-social-cultural-spiritual spectrum of health.
 Focus may be on communication skills, managing normal life cycle transitions, stress management techniques, healthy diet and eating patterns, rebuilding social lives and repairing damaged relationships, finding sober support networks, resolving unresolved grief and family issues, re-entering the workplace, educational retraining, reestablishing spiritual practices, learning how to play and celebrate together as a family, etc.

-Typically, the ARISE® Continuing Care services extend over a 6-12 month period following the PoC beginning treatment.
-Continuing Care should continue until the individual and family are firmly on the road to long-term recovery.
-The Continuing Care work may be extended as long as needed, particularly if there are repeated relapses, job difficulties, a major life transition such as divorce or untimely death of a key family member.
+Typically, the ARISE® Comprehensive Care services extend over a 6-12 month period following the PoC beginning treatment.
+Comprehensive Care should continue until the individual and family are firmly on the road to long-term recovery.
+The Comprehensive Care work may be extended as long as needed, particularly if there are repeated relapses, job difficulties, a major life transition such as divorce or untimely death of a key family member.

 IMPORTANT NOTE: ARISE® Comprehensive Care work can commence with the Intervention Network even if the PoC did not enter treatment.
 The family will still benefit from the family work and as with any system, changes to the whole prevent “more of the same” for any individual within it.